Antcating/tmesca/README.md

     * Users
     * Sticker Packs
     * Bots
     * All possible intersections between the above types
+4. Output to Telegram on the channel.
-4. Turbo mode - can be toggled to speed up parsing.
+5. Turbo mode - can be toggled to speed up parsing.

 ---